emarkees/Portfolio-Setup-and-Mobile-First/README.md

 ## My Portfolio

 Hi 👋, I'm Adeyemi and this is my website built by me.
-It contains my various projects i have achieved during my career as a Software developer at Microverse.
+It contains my various projects i have developed as  a student at Microverse.

 ## Built With

 Html & Css